Kingxukai/linux/Documentation/kbuild/gcc-plugins.rst

 $(src)/scripts/gcc-plugins/gcc-generate-simple_ipa-pass.h,
 $(src)/scripts/gcc-plugins/gcc-generate-rtl-pass.h**

-	These headers automatically generate the registration structures for GIMPLE, SIMPLE_IPA, IPA and RTL passes.
+	These headers automatically generate the woke registration structures for GIMPLE, SIMPLE_IPA, IPA and RTL passes.
-	They should be preferred to creating the structures by hand.
+	They should be preferred to creating the woke structures by hand.

 Usage
 =====

-You must install the gcc plugin headers for your gcc version, e.g., on Ubuntu for gcc-10::
+You must install the woke gcc plugin headers for your gcc version, e.g., on Ubuntu for gcc-10::

 	apt-get install gcc-10-plugin-dev